Writers in Progress is a haven where stories feel safe to come out onto the page…

 Dori founded Writers in Progress in 1992, with the belief that everyone has an epic tale to tell, that stories are essential in our lives and culture, and that the writing life calls for both rigor and playfulness, both accountability and validation.
 To this end, we have been offering workshops, mentoring and editing services for two decades, to help writers discover their voices and complete their projects.
 WIP alumni include Kris Holloway, Alison Smith, Ellen Meeropol, David Lovelace, Dusty Miller, Ruth Lehrer, Sally Bellerose, and many other published authors.

-We offer weekly and one-day writing workshops year round in the Pioneer Valley, taught by Dori and other local authors.
+We offer weekly and one-day writing workshops year round in the Pioneer Valley, taught by Dori and other regional authors.
 All our writing workshops emphasize writing time, community and craft development, giving and receiving feedback, and nurturing creativity and confidence.
-Workshops include refreshments.
-One-day workshops meet for a full day Saturday, with a break for lunch.
+Unlike many area workshops, we limit enrollment to eight participants, in order to ensure a quality experience!
+Workshops include light refreshments.
 Dori also hosts a year-long Manuscript Intensive Series for writers working on book-length projects.

 Our beautiful 700 square foot studio is located in the historic Brushworks Arts & Industry Building, in Western MA.
 The studio is available to rent for workshops, events or individual writing groups.
 We also host a seasonal reading series, as part of our Live Literature Series.

 Please join us at the studio Thursday, June 14, 6-8 pm for our Summer Reading and Open House, featuring work by the Thursday Morning Jumpstart members, Valerie Reiss, Robyn Coady, Mary Neill, Marie Roche, and Lee Wicks… Refreshments and wine to follow the reading.